 A couple of days ago I shared a recap of the fun Epic Play Date we were invited to attend at Dos Pueblos Ranch in Goleta, California.
 As I mentioned, we decided to take the kids camping for the weekend.

 This was our safari tent.
 There were hardwood floors, two double beds, a bedside table between the beds with an alarm clock, lamp and flashlight.
-There was also a large chest that contained extra blankets, a heater, fan, and table and chairs.
+There was also a large chest that contained extra blankets, a heater, a fan, and a table and chairs.
 We were thankful for the electricity because it was a little chilly in the evenings, and we were able to keep our cell phones charged.

 Similar to a hotel there were maps and information about what we could do in the area, and even a bowl of toiletry items.
 Everything we needed was provided included towels and linens.
 The only thing we needed to take was cooking utensils, we also took our own portable grill, although there is a grill provided for over the fire pit.